-9.4 St Richard's Square
+9.5 St Richard's Square

-9.4.1 The Square is an important neighbourhood retail centre.
+9.5.1 The Square is an important neighbourhood retail centre.
 It includes a cluster of activities and uses for local residents and visitors, including popular local shops with free parking, a convenient local supermarket, a nursery, St Richard's School and St Richard's Church.
 The layout of the area means the shops are in shade for much of the day and there is nowhere to sit or linger.
 A priority for St Richard's Square is to secure a public space, including seating, to make the Square more attractive to shoppers and to encourage them to spend more time in the area.
 The interface between service areas and adjacent housing also needs to be improved and deliveries by large vehicles can be disruptive and intrusive.

-9.5 Policy O2- Improving St Richard's Square
+9.6 Policy O2 - St Richard's Square

-To improve St. Richard's Square by:
+Policy O2 - St Richard's Square

-Any planning application proposing the alterations to the external areas to St Richard's Square will be supported if the proposal involves:
+Any planning application proposing the alterations to the external areas to St Richard's Square will be supported if the proposal involves improving the appearance and attractiveness of this neighbourhood shopping centre by:

-- i. improving the appearance and attractiveness of this neighbourhood shopping centre by: - creating a new public space in front of the shops with attractive paving, landscaping and seating, - b. encouraging occupiers to install appropriate shopfronts and signage, - c. introducing better directional signage, lighting, seating, public art, space for community events and soft landscaping throughout the area. - d. reducing the dominance of traffic in Ashburnham Road and Croftway in favour of pedestrians and cyclists through traffic calming measures - encouraging owners and occupiers of property to improve backland and service areas to the Parade through proper maintenance.
+- 1. creating a new public space in front of the shops with attractive paving, landscaping and seating; - 2. encouraging occupiers to install appropriate shopfronts and signage; - 3. introducing better directional signage, lighting, seating, public art, space for community events and soft landscaping throughout the area.

-9.5.1 In order to secure the above improvements it will be necessary to produce a long term plan for the Square, which will identify land ownerships, identify constraints and opportunities, as well as possible sources of funding.
+9.6.1 In order to secure the above improvements it will be necessary to produce a long term plan for the Square, which will identify land ownerships, identify constraints and opportunities, as well as possible sources of funding.
 These proposals will only proceed if funding can be secured.
 Funding sources may include CIL, S106 planning obligations or funding from other sources.
 Decisions regarding funding will be discussed and agreed by the Neighbourhood Forum, LBRuT and all existing owners and affected businesses and other occupiers.

-9.5.2 St Richard's Square is a popular shopping centre for local people as it has a small supermarket, off street free parking and is served by public transport.
+9.6.2 St Richard's Square is a popular shopping centre for local people as it has a small supermarket, off street free parking and is served by public transport.
 However, the Square would be far more attractive to shoppers and visitors generally if it included a landscaped public space with seating.
 This, along with other suggested enhancements to the Square would significantly enhance its environment and facilities and ensure its continued viability as a local shopping centre.